JohnEFerguson/project-reserve-tornado-executable/README.md

 under 'Tasks' in the Gradle Tool Window.

 #### Build jar
-To build a jar with packaged binaries: `./gradlew clean jar`
+To build a fat jar with packaged binaries: `./gradlew jar`

 #### Run tests
 To run JUnit tests: `./gradlew test`

+#### Run executable program
+To run exectuable program: `./gradlew clean build run`

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests and log issues.